openjusticeok/spi-2023/okc-session/README.md

 Our OKC traffic stop data has nearly 1,000,000 rows -- that's great!
 But if we try to open a dataset that large in a program like Google Sheets, Microsoft Excel, or LibreOffice Calc, our computers are probably going to throw a fit.
 So we're going to turn to [The R statistical programming language](https://www.r-project.org/about.html).

-If Excel is a Toyota Camry, R is a custom-built Formula 1 car -- both can get you where you need to go most of the time, but R lets us do more, do it faster, and do it with much larger datasets.
+If Excel is a Toyota Camry, R is a custom-built Formula 1 car -- both can get you where you need to go, but R lets us do more, do it faster, and do it with much larger datasets.
 It's popular with academics and researchers in particular, and it's what Open Justice Oklahoma uses for most of our work.
 And best of all, it's entirely free and open source!
 We'll start by getting R all set up on our computers, then we'll open up our dataset and get analyzing.

 ### Installing R and RStudio